-Deja vu?
-Bulgaria pipeline to face EU scrutiny
+Deja vu: Bulgaria pipeline to face EU scrutiny

 But if it simply "evacuated" Turk Stream 2 gas to EU states, such as Austria or Italy, then it was not.

-"If it turns out the project is a simple transit pipeline, it cannot be part of the Balkan Gas Hub project and the commission will not support it, irrespective of whether it runs via Greece to Italy or via Bulgaria-Serbia-Hungary-Slovakia to Austria," Sefcovic told this website.
+"If it turns out the project is a simple transit pipeline, it cannot be part of the Balkan Gas Hub project and the commission will not support it," Sefcovic told this website.

-"In such a scenario, Turk Stream 2 and its evacuation pipeline would be clearly in competition with other sources and routes of gas coming to the region," he said.
+"In such a scenario, Turk Stream 2 and its evacuation pipeline would clearly be in competition with other sources and routes of gas coming to the region," he said.

 Balkan hub